MaddulaMohanaSravya/smart-cart/README.md

 # smart-cart
-Smart Cart is an shopping comparison website, which helps to compare the same product from various e-commerce website.
+Smart Cart is a shopping comparison website, which helps to compare the same product from various e-commerce websites.